StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Considerations for Linux Distribution

 This project is built against Ubuntu.
-Please consider checking your Linux Dostribution and change accordingly to distribution needs.
+Please consider checking your Linux Distribution and change accordingly to distribution needs.

 [How to Check OS Version in Linux](https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)